ZEOLOCK.

 ZEOLITE MINERAL FAQS

+What is zeolite?Zeolite is a naturally occurring mineral formed from volcanic ash and alkaline groundwater.
+It has a unique crystalline structure characterized by channels and cavities, allowing it to adsorb and release molecules.
 How does zeolite work for odour control?Zeolite's porous structure enables it to trap and adsorb odorous molecules, effectively reducing unpleasant smells.
 Its large surface area provides ample space for molecules to bind to its surface.
+How does zeolite adsorb ammonia?Zeolite's channels can selectively adsorb ammonia molecules due to their size and charge.
+Ammonia molecules are drawn into the cavities, leading to reduced ammonia levels in the environment.

 What is the process of ion exchange in zeolite?Zeolite's framework contains cations that can be exchanged with other ions in surrounding solutions.
 This property makes zeolite useful for water softening, nutrient exchange, and environmental applications.